cacooper21/cacooper21.github.io/index.md

 Welcome to my website!
 This website is dedicated to my personal life and was made from scratch.

+# About Me

+My name is Christian Cooper and I am a Senior at Quinnipiac University.
+I am a computer science major and co-founder of the Hamden Braves Club Baseball team on campus.
+I am from Connecticut and have a strong passion for sports and technology.
+Each tab on this website is a part of my life.

 # Contact Info

 **Christian Cooper**